thisfncodeio/Rocket-Elevators-Foundation/README.md

-# TDD with JEST
+# TDD with RSpec

 This project calls the Open Weather Map API through RapidApi and returns simple html.
-The testing framework used in this project is Rspec.
+The testing framework used in this project is RSpec.

 Depending on what test you want to run there are 3 different commands you can enter into the command line: